[1] Statement on Authorship Practices

 Cosmological forecasts on thermal axions, relic neutrinos and light elements

-My contribution: I implemented the code for axion-gluon interactions inside CAMB, I contributed to the realization of the likelihoods for future CMB-S4-like and BAO DESI-like experiments; I contributed to the modification of CAMB to include all the BBN primordial elements.
+My contribution: I proposed the project and conceptualized the approach to implement it.
+I implemented the code for axion-gluon interactions inside CAMB, I contributed to the realization of the likelihoods for future CMB-S4-like and BAO DESI-like experiments; I contributed to the modification of CAMB to include all the BBN primordial elements.
 I analyzed the simulated data and realized Figs. 2 and 3.
-I contributed to the paper writing.
+I made the primary contribution to writing the paper.

 Cosmological constraints on slow-roll inflation: an update

-My Contribution: I analyzed the different datasets, realized the triangular plots and contributed to the paper writing.
+My Contribution: I analyzed the different datasets, realized the triangular plots.
+I made the primary contribution to writing the paper.

 2020